Plug-in hybrid: Fuel efficiency and petroleum displacement

 For the more comprehensive fuel economy and environment label that will be mandatory in the U.S. beginning in model year 2013, the National Highway Traffic Safety Administration (NHTSA) and Environmental Protection Agency (EPA) issued two separate fuel economy labels for plug-in hybrids because of their design complexity, as PHEVS can operate in two or three operating modes: all-electric, blended, and gasoline-only.
 One label is for series hybrid or extended range electric vehicle (like the Chevy Volt), with all-electric and gasoline-only modes; and a second label for blended mode or series-parallel hybrid, that includes a combination of both gasoline and plug-in electric operation; and gasoline only, like a conventional hybrid vehicle.

-The Society of Automotive Engineers (SAE) developed their recommended practice in 1999 for testing and reporting the fuel economy of hybrid vehicles and included language to address PHEVs.
+The Society of Automotive Engineers (SAE) developed its recommended practice in 1999 for testing and reporting the fuel economy of hybrid vehicles and included language to address PHEVs.
 An SAE committee is currently working to review procedures for testing and reporting the fuel economy of PHEVs.
-The Toronto Atmospheric Fund tested ten retrofitted plug-in hybrid vehicles that achieved an average of 5.8 litres per 100 kilometre or 40.6 miles per gallon over six months in 2008, which was considered below the technology's potential.
+The Toronto Atmospheric Fund tested ten retrofitted plug-in hybrid vehicles that achieved an average of 5.8 litres per 100 kilometres or 40.6 miles per gallon over six months in 2008, which was considered below the technology's potential.

-In real world testing using normal drivers, some Prius PHEV conversions may not achieve much better fuel economy than HEVs.
+In real-world testing using normal drivers, some Prius PHEV conversions may not achieve much better fuel economy than HEVs.
 For example, a plug-in Prius fleet, each with a 30 mi all-electric range, averaged only 51 mpgus in a 17000 mi test in Seattle, and similar results with the same kind of conversion battery models at Google's RechargeIT initiative.
 Moreover, the additional battery pack costs –.